-In the year 1247 in the German city of Beelitz, city records remember that an unidentified Jewish man was put to death by burning.
+We interrupt your sermon for a brief history lesson: In the year 1247 in the German city of Beelitz, city records remember that an unidentified Jewish man was put to death by burning.

-The charge: He was accused of profaning and destroying the consecrated host, the earliest recorded instance of "host desecration," considered one of the most reviled and dangerous of all mortal sins.
+The charge: He was accused of profaning and destroying the consecrated host, the earliest recorded instance of so-called "host desecration," thereafter considered one of the most reviled and dangerous of all mortal sins.

-The superstitious reverence for the supposedly magical power of certain baked goods led historical governments to enact the most dire and cruel of punishments on those convicted of desecration.
+The superstitious reverence for the supposedly magical power of the wafer led historical governments to enact the most dire and cruel of punishments on those convicted of these desecrations.
 But we contend that an attack on the alleged body of a god is in fact the very definition of a victimless crime.

-To express our independence from archaic gospels and their inhumane punishments, we invite everyone participating to approach and treat the body of christ in whatever fashion you deem appropriate.
+To express our independence from archaic gospels and their inhumane punishments, we invite everyone participating to approach and treat the pale and insubstantial body of this god in whatever fashion you deem appropriate.